IDN-Media/tiktok_api/README.md

 ## Requirements
 * Flutter version 3.x.x
 * Dart version 3.x.x
+* A web server to store the App Link (Android) configuration file
+* A web server to store the Universal Link (iOS) configuration file
 * A backend server to exchange Tiktok's authorization code with Tiktok's access token

 ## Development Status